 Most of the time, you’re careful, but then there are those times when things just go wrong.
 You pushed your disposable razor one use too far.
 You were in a hurry.
-You forgot to use a gel, cream, or other moisturizing treatment.
+You forgot to lather on your gel.

 Ouch!
-Shaving cuts and nicks are messy, painful, and irritating.
+Shaving cuts are messy, painful, and irritating.
 In some cases, if you’re not careful, they can become infected or leave lasting scars.

 You don’t have to buy expensive ointments and creams to treat these little injuries, however.
-Why not try at-home remedies that work just as well, but cost a lot less?
+Try these at-home remedies that work just as well, but cost a lot less.

-- Ice: Apply it right away to the cut or nick and it will help stop the bleeding.
-The cold shrinks the blood vessels and encourage clotting.
+- Ice.
+If you're using ice, you want to apply it right away to the cut or nick.
+It will help stop the bleeding by shrinking the blood vessels and encouraging clotting.

-- Lip balm: Lip balms that contain any type of wax, including bee’s wax, will help stop the bleeding and help the blood clot, and will also help seal the cut to protect it from contamination.
+- Lip balm.
+Lip balms that contain any type of wax, including bee’s wax, will help stop the bleeding by adding a physical protection layer.
+It also helps seal the cut to protect it from contamination.

-- Tea bag: Use a cooled tea bag to stop the bleeding and protect with helpful antioxidants.
+- Green Tea.
+Use a cool green tea bag to stop the bleeding, soothe the irritated area, and add powerful healing antioxidants.

 - Aspirin paste: Dissolve a tablet in a glass of water, then use a cotton ball or Q-tip to apply the solution to the cut.
 Aspirin will help soothe the pain and encourage healing.

-- Try a fruit mask: If you suffered a razor cut or burn that’s still hurting awhile later, try soaking it in a soothing mask.
-You can your own with two strawberries and one teaspoon of sour cream.
+- Try a fruit mask: If you suffered a razor cut or burn that’s still hurting awhile later, try a soothing mask.
+You can make your own with two strawberries and one teaspoon of sour cream.
 It feels best if you chill the ingredients first.
-Mash the berries in the sour cream until you have a fine past, then leave it on the affected skin for ten minutes or so before rinsing.
+Mash the berries in the sour cream until you have a consistent paste, then leave it on the affected skin for ten minutes or so before rinsing.

 - Make your own after-shave lotion: Make your own soothing after-shave lotion by mixing a half-cup of witch hazel with dried comfrey leaves and dried calendula flowers.
-Let it sit for two weeks, then strain and mix in a quarter cup of the remaining solution with a quarter cup of rose water.
+Let it sit for two weeks, then strain and mix with the same amount of rose water.
 Add in a quarter teaspoon of vegetable glycerin, a few drops of lavender essential oil and sandalwood essential oil.
 Shake well before use.